-\$300 copayment for days 1 through 5 of a Medicare- covered stay each time you are admitted: \$0 copayment for additional Medicare-covered days, up to 90 days per benefit period, plus an additional 60 lifetime reserve days.
+\$300 copayment for days 1 through 5 of a Medicare- covered stay each time you are admitted: \$0 copayment for additional Medicarecovered days, up to 90 days per benefit period, plus an additional 60 lifetime reserve days.

-What you must pay when Services that are covered for you vou get these services Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay If you have exhausted your inpatient benefits or if the inpatient When your stay is no stay is not reasonable and necessary, we will not cover your longer covered, these inpatient stay.
-However, in some cases, we will cover certain services will be covered as services you receive while you are in the hospital or the skilled described in the following nursing facility (SNF).
-Covered services include, but are not sections: limited to: Physician services Please refer to the Physician/Practitioner Services, including Doctor's office visits Diagnostic tests (like lab tests) Please refer to Outpatient X-ray, radium, and isotope therapy including technician Diagnostic Tests and materials and services Therapeutic Services and Surgical dressings Supplies Splints, casts, and other devices used to reduce fractures and dislocations Please refer to Prosthetic • Prosthetics and orthotics devices (other than dental) that Devices and Related replace all or part of an internal body organ (including Supplies contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices • Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy Please refer to Outpatient Rehabilitation Services
+Services that are covered for you What you must pay when you get these services Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
+However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
+Covered services include, but are not limited to: When your stay is no longer covered, these services will be covered as described in the following sections: Physician services Please refer to the Physician/Practitioner Services, including Doctor's office visits Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts, and other devices used to reduce fractures and dislocations Please refer to Outpatient Diagnostic Tests and Therapeutic Services and Supplies Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Please refer to Prosthetic Devices and Related Supplies Physical therapy, speech therapy, and occupational therapy Please refer to Outpatient Rehabilitation Services